deeplearning4j/deeplearning4j/simple-image-load-transform.md

 ImageTransform transform = new PipelineImageTransform(pipeline, shuffle);
 ```
 The pipeline can also be randomly shuffled with each transform in order to increase the available dataset.
-If you set `shuffle` as true, you can get a image pipelines that randomly execute.
+If you set `shuffle` to true, you can get an image pipeline that executes each transformation at random.

 * Initialize the record reader with the train data and the transform chain